The Great British Bake Off series 4: Episode 7: Pastry

-The bakers are challenged to bring the old fashioned suet pudding back up to date for the signature challenge.
-In the technical bake, the bakers are challenged to create eight perfect religieuse: choux buns topped with ganache and filled with crème patissiere then carefully balanced one on top of the other.
-In the showstopper challenge, the bakers have four hours to make three different types of puff pastries: one must be filled, another has to be iced and the final one is of their choice.
+The bakers are challenged to bring the old fashioned suet pudding back up to date in 3 hours for the signature challenge.
+In the technical bake, the bakers are challenged to create 8 perfect religieuse: choux buns topped with ganache and filled with crème patissiere then carefully balanced one on top of the other to be done in 2 hours.
+In the showstopper challenge, the bakers have 4 hours to make 3 different types of puff pastries: one filled, one iced and one of their choice.

-Episode 8: Alternative Ingredients
+Episode 8: Alternative Ingredients (Quarterfinals)

 This week, in the quarter final, the theme for this week were bakes that were free (e.g. gluten free, dairy free).
-In the signature challenge, the bakers are challenged to bake a loaf that does not use traditional wheat flours, instead they must use flours such as spelt, rye, potato or tapioca.
-The bakers are challenged in the technical bake to make a dacquoise which consists of three layers; coiled meringue, coffee custard and a hazelnut praline top.
-For the showstopper, the bakers are pushed out of their comfort zones and asked to create novelty vegetable cakes which must be dairy free.
+In the signature challenge, the bakers are challenged to bake a loaf that does not use traditional wheat flours, instead they must use flours such as spelt, rye, potato or tapioca, all in 3 hours.
+The bakers are challenged in the technical bake to make a dacquoise which consists of three layers; coiled meringue, coffee custard and a hazelnut praline top, to be done in 2 3/4 hours.
+For the showstopper, the bakers are pushed out of their comfort zones and asked to create novelty vegetable cakes which must be dairy free, to be completed in 4 hours.